-The facility provides an environment that supports residents, rights, and culturally safe care.
+The service provides an environment that supports residents rights, and culturally safe care.
 The service is committed to supporting the Māori health strategies by actively recruiting and retaining suitably qualified Māori staff.
 The governance body and management have committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.

-Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family.
-A Pacific health and wellbeing action plan (Ola Manuia) is in place.
+This service supports culturally safe care delivery to Pacific peoples.
+Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family/whānau.

-Residents, who identify as Māori are treated equitably and their self-sovereignty/mana motuhake is supported.
+Residents who identify as Māori are treated equitably and their self-sovereignty/mana motuhake is supported.
 The service is socially inclusive and person-centred.
 Te reo Māori and tikanga Māori are incorporated into daily practices.

-Residents, and relatives interviewed confirmed that they are treated with dignity and respect.
+Residents and relatives interviewed confirmed that they are treated with dignity and respect.
 There was no evidence of abuse, neglect, or discrimination.
 There is an established system for the management of complaints that meets guidelines established by the Health and Disability Commissioner.